Less popular and quieter than its neighbors to the south, Zadar surprises. Here is how to spend 48 hours in Zadar.

 Morning

 There’s a truly phenomenal collection of Roman and Dalmatian glassworks, ranging from jars and goblets to rings, amulets, and other jewelry.
-Glassblowing demonstrations are held regularly as well.
-You’ll be all set for an entire morning with this exceptional museum.
+Glassblowing demonstrations are also held regularly.

 After the museum, meander back to the Forum.
-Stop at Narodni Trg, or People’s Square in English, for lunch.
+Stop at Narodni Trg (People’s Square) for lunch.
 This is one of the busiest squares in the Old Town, a great place to relax on a patio and watch the world go by.
 Consider grabbing a drink and a bite to eat at Café Lovre.
-Housed in a former church, this is a peaceful spot during the day and a happening place in the evening.
+Housed in a former church, this is a peaceful spot by day and a happening place by night.

 Afternoon

-Alternatively, you can go for a day trip to one of the Zadar Region’s many gorgeous and family-friendly islands.
+Alternatively, you can go for a half- or full-day trip to one of the nearby islands around Zadar, many of which are family-friendly and easily reached by ferry.

 Evening